bluesky/bluesky-queueserver/docs/source/index.rst

 In the traditional modes of experimental data collection the user physically comes to the beamline.
-The user has sole control of the beamline during their (enforced by their physical presence at the beamline!) which greatly reduces or makes moot many locking, coordination, and security issues.
+The user has sole control of the beamline during their beamtime (enforced by their physical presence at the beamline!) which greatly reduces or makes moot many locking, coordination, and security issues.
 The physical presences at a beamline work station also causes a blurring of several distinct tasks that are being done simultaneously.
 The urgent move to more remote experimental data collection means we need to pull apart these tasks and systematically address the permission issue.

 One possible solution is to use some sort of remote desktop application (VNC, NoMachine, ...) or SSH access to the beamline machines.